Spatel9397/IOS/README.md

 # Real time Swift iOS Chat with Firebase - Messenger Clone

 This is an extremely simple chat app source code of an iOS Swift Chat app.
-It leverages <a href="https://github.com/MessageKit/MessageKit">MessageKit</a> and it stores and retrieves data to/from Firebase Firestore.
+It leverages MessageKit and it stores and retrieves data to/from Firebase Firestore.
 The app design is inspired by Facebook Messenger.
 Clone the iOS Chat App Source Code and add a fully fledged chat to your app in minutes.

 Learn how to build your own iOS chat feature with only a few lines of code.
 Clone this iOS chat app source code and get started by following the steps below.
-For more details, check out our detailed technical documentation on the official <a href="https://www.iosapptemplates.com/templates/swift-ios-chat-firebase-realtime">iOS Swift Chat app</a> page.
+For more details, check out our detailed technical documentation on the official iOS Swift Chat app page.

 <b> If you get a build error in latest Xcode, make sure you run Xcode's Legacy Build System (File -> Workspace Settings).</b>